Max Mosley: 2005–2009

 At the start of 2008, Mosley said that he wanted to see through reforms such as budget capping and new technologies like KERS introduced into Formula One before retiring.
-In March of that year, the News of the World released video footage of Mosley engaged in acts with five consenting women in a scenario that the paper alleged involved Nazi role-playing (an allegation that, though dismissed in court as "no genuine basis", allegedly "ruined" Mosley's reputation).
+In March of that year, the News of the World released video footage of Mosley engaged in acts with five consenting women in a scenario that the paper alleged involved Nazi role-playing (an allegation that, though dismissed in court as having "no genuine basis", allegedly "ruined" Mosley's reputation).
 The situation was made more controversial by his father's association with the Nazis.
 Mosley admitted "the embarrassment the revelations caused", but said that there was no Nazi theme involved.
 He was strongly criticised by former drivers, motor manufacturers, and several of the national motoring bodies who form the FIA.
 His involvement in the Bahrain Grand Prix was cancelled.
 Public expressions of support were limited.
 Mosley said that he received much supportive correspondence, and said that he would continue to the end of his current term, which he said would be his last.
 Mosley's longtime ally Ecclestone eventually appeared to support Mosley's removal.

 Mosley won a vote of confidence at an Extraordinary General Meeting of the FIA on 3 June 2008, with 103 votes in support and 55 against, with seven abstentions and four invalid votes.
 Several clubs, including the ADAC, AAA and KNAC Nationale Autosport Federatie (KNAF) considered withdrawal from the FIA after the decision.
 Other formerly critical organisations subsequently said that they would accept the outcome of the vote and wished to move on.
 In July 2008, Mosley won a High Court legal case against the News of the World for invasion of privacy.
 The presiding judge, Mr Justice Eady, said there was: "no evidence that the gathering on 28 March 2008 was intended to be an enactment of Nazi behaviour or adoption of any of its attitudes.
 Nor was it in fact.
 I see no genuine basis at all for the suggestion that the participants mocked the victims of the Holocaust."

 In December 2008, Mosley said that he still intended to stand down when his term ran out in October 2009, but would take the final decision in June of that year.
 Mosley's close relationship with Ecclestone, the sport's promoter, was criticised in early 2009 by Sir Jackie Stewart, who suggested that Mosley should resign in favour of a CEO from outside motorsport.